waleed-javed/Portfolio/content/featured/Twitt/index.md

 showInProjects: true
 ---

-This Project is a Twiter clone developed using ReactJS and NodeJs, tested using POSTMAN api testing.
+A thread based platform inspired by twitter.
+Developed using ReactJS and NodeJs...